Hi, and welcome to this video about Colic.

 - An intermittent crampy pain in the middle to upper right abdomen, generally under the right rib cage may be indicative of biliary colic.

-If you chose B, you are correct!
 The precise etiology of infantile colic has not been identified.

 2. Which statement regarding the treatment of colic is not true?